Crypto Adoption Around the World: France

 Source: IMF DataMapper

-France is currently ranked the 7th largest economy in the world by Gross Domestic Product (GDP) and the 10th largest by Purchasing Power Parity (PPP).
-According to the International Monetary Fund in April 2024, France’s nominal GDP is $3.130 trillion and its PPP is $3.988 trillion, thereby contributing to up to 4% of world GDP.
+France is currently ranked the 7th largest economy in the world by Gross Domestic Product (GDP) and the 28th largest by Purchasing Power Parity (PPP) in 2024.
+According to Wikipedia, France’s nominal GDP is $3.426 trillion, and its PPP stood at $61,300 in 2024.

-France’s thriving economy has also seen a great improvement in cost of living.
-Compared to the 5.66% of 2023, the country’s inflation rate now sits at 2.42%.
+France’s thriving economy has also seen a great improvement in the cost of living.
+Compared to the 2.42% of 2024, the country’s inflation rate now sits at 1.2%.

 Crypto Law in France